Modern Slavery Statement

 We understand that modern slavery risk is not static, and will continue our approach to mitigating this risk.
 We will assess the risk via our internal auditing processes.

-This statement was published by the HR team at Glenholme Healthcare Group Ltd.
+This statement was published by the Senior Management Team at Glenholme Healthcare Group Ltd.